ntad27/AIP490/README.md

 ## Dataset
 We train and evaluate our model using the dataset from [HR-VITON — Official PyTorch Implementation](https://drive.google.com/file/d/11d1IKZ-jsK9mx0BSQmxrEqLxAA00C3IO/view?usp=drive_link).

-To download the dataset, please check the following [link](https://drive.google.com/file/d/1iHoiyTnRF2lMFN95f37s8-4G2-Plp5Zb/view?usp=sharing).
+To download the preprocessed dataset, please check the following [link](https://drive.google.com/file/d/1iHoiyTnRF2lMFN95f37s8-4G2-Plp5Zb/view?usp=sharing).

-## Data preprocessing
-According to the explanation from the authors, there are 6 steps for getting all the required inputs of the model.
-1. OpenPose
-2. DensePose
-3. Cloth Mask
-4. Human Parse
-5. Parse Agnostic
-6. Human Agnostic

 ## Inference
 We reproduced all of the preprocessing steps on Google Colab, please check the following notebook for more details